jpulse-net/jpulse-framework/docs/README.md

-# jPulse Framework / Docs / Site Administrator & Developer Documentation v1.2.0
+# jPulse Framework / Docs / Site Administrator & Developer Documentation v1.2.1

 **For Site Administrators & Site Developers**

 Welcome to the jPulse Framework documentation - your complete guide to building enterprise-grade web applications.

-**🎉 Version 1.2.0**: Admin user management system with flexible user identification, comprehensive validation, schema extensibility, and API consolidation.
-Breaking changes: unified user endpoints, removed `/api/1/user/profile` endpoints.

-**🎉 Version 1.0**: Production-ready Redis infrastructure for scalable multi-instance deployments, zero-configuration auto-discovery architecture, comprehensive real-time communication, and enterprise-grade clustering capabilities.

 ## What is jPulse?